renew-js/renew-formalism-base/README.md

-# renew-formalism-pt
+# renew-formalism-base

-A pt-net formalism metamodel.
+A metamodel for base elements.